Hot summer days are perfect for iced tea drinking.

-Basically any tea can be served chilled but some tend to work better, such as fruit flavour ones, black tea that has lower tannin (so the tea looks more crystally) and ones with rich colour like Moulin Rouge.
+Essentially, any tea can be served chilled but some tend to work better, such as fruit flavour ones, black tea that has lower tannin (so the tea looks more crystally) and ones with rich colour like Hibiscus

 Here are a few tips to make a nice iced tea:

 1. Choose a tea of low tannin – this will ensure your tea looks “shinny and crystal clear”.
 Ceylon black tea, any green tea (except the smoky types), Chinese black tea such as Lychee black tea and Keemun are good choices.

 If you are using herbal or fruit infusions, pick something with nice vibrant colours, such as anything containing hibiscus (which will give you a ruby coloured, tart tasting infusion).

 2. Make it double strength – your taste buds have to work extra hard when you drink or eat something cold.
 So, go ahead, make it strong – you can always add more water later, if you find it too strong.

 (This is also a quick way to make iced tea if you don’t have time to chilled the tea in advance – simply pour the double strength hot tea into a glass at least half full with ice, stir and serve!)

 3. Chill the glass – just like warming a plate keeps the food tasting warmer for longer, chilling the glass keeps the drink taste cold longer.

 4. Make tea ice-cubes if you have time – this is labourious, but this is also the best way to make iced tea – the fresh tea taste is snap-frozen and retained.